<<< Part 1: Avoid the Wall of Shame & Stay Within Budget

 DIY HIPAA compliance strategy #2 – sign BAA’s

 Sometimes healthcare organizations have to be concerned with the practices of third parties tasked with handling their data, such as hosting services.
-While a medical practice has always been considered a covered entity, these outside parties – which include billing companies, shredding firms, and anyone else with PHI access – have previously been considered business associates, approved under the law with BAA’s (business associate agreements).
+While a medical practice has always been considered a covered entity, these outside parties – billing companies, shredding firms, and anyone else with PHI access – have previously been considered business associates, approved under the law with BAA’s (business associate agreements).
 Now those companies officially fall under the umbrella of covered entities.
-In other words, Atlantic.Net puts its professionally standardized systems on the line financially by offering HIPAA-Compliant Hosting plans.
+In other words, Atlantic.Net puts its professionally standardized systems on the line financially by offering HIPAA Compliant Hosting plans.

 DIY HIPAA compliance strategy #3 – insure the data

 After putting in all the protections you can, seriously consider adding an additional layer of protection: cyber insurance.
 (Atlantic.Net itself has a cyber liability policy through a major carrier.)
 Dean Sorensen of Sorensen Informatics says your cyber policy should cover you for the following:

 - business downtime (so that you are compensated if you have to shut down temporarily in the event of a breach)

 - breach remediation, which includes the costs of notification to your patients and the press

 When you get a cyber insurance policy, an underwriting process will be initiated by the carrier.
 That generally involves filling out a questionnaire to confirm specific protections set up to protect the data reasonably.